 More and more distributors want a company to marry, a company they can be with forever (aint that sweet).

-I know that was an important element for me.
-Nobody wants to start over, even if you have the ability.
+I know that was an important element for my wife and I.

 3) Greater Expansion of Product Lines